jiandandaoxingfu/myblog/content/about.md

 ---

 ### Who Am I?
-My name is Jia Minxin, a PhD student in mathematics of ZhengZhou University.
+I am a PhD student in mathematics of ZZU.
 I like to develop something interesting and useful in Python and Javascript, which brings great convenience to my study and life.

 ### Education